Southern Galápagos Cruise

 Trip highlights

-Scientific insights at C. Darwin Research Station
+Scientific discoveries at the C. Darwin Research Station.

 Playful Sea Lions in South Plaza

-Iconic views during a walk on Bartolomé
+Iconic views during a walk on Bartolomé.

 The Galapatours experience